AllMight2099/portfolio/content/jobs/Shape/index.md

 - Led the development of the cloud-hosted version of Shape alongside the existing on-prem solution
 - Developed user-friendly scripts to deploy Shape onto GCP and Helm Charts to deploy Shape onto EKS
 - Implemented support for alembic for effortless database migrations
-- Orchestrated zero-traffic deployments to GCP using GitHub actions